-Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth, as well as the main distributor of Buddha Seeds bank, has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), the first cannabis strain THC free with high medicinal potential.
+Hemp Trading, the Spanish company focused on the international distribution of products for cannabis growth has developed, together with the Spanish University Universitat Politècnica de Valencia (UPV), the first cannabis strain THC free with high CBG.
 It’s a very attractive strain specially for medicinal cannabis patients for its therapeutic properties to treat illness such as Crohn’s, colon cancer, glaucoma, Parkinson’s and Alzheimer’s, among others.

 The achievement has been to develop a strain that blocks some steps of biosynthetic route of cannabinoids, avoiding the formation of Tetrahydrocannabinol (THC), the illegal and psychoactive component, increasing the stack of cannabigerol (CBG), cannabinoid with high medicinal potential and since now it was a residual amount, Hemp Trading’s CEO, Ernesto Llosá said.